OM-EL/Kata-OE/README.md

 Strategy.
 Every class contains logic, of how we calculate the score.

-# Problème dans la code d'avant
+# Problem in the previous code

 -> Consistency: The code style is inconsistent.
 For instance, some methods use int[] counts, while others use int[] tallies.
 It is better to stick to a consistent naming convention.